phonegap/phonegap-plugin-push/docs/API.md

 ## push.unregister(successHandler, errorHandler, topics)

 The unregister method is used when the application no longer wants to receive push notifications.
-Beware that this cleans up all event handlers previously registered, so you will need to re-register them if you want them to function again without an application reload.
+Beware that this cleans up all event handlers previously registered, so you will need to reinitialize the plugin's API (through `.init()`) if you want them to function again without an application reload.

 If you provide a list of topics as an optional parameter then the application will unsubscribe from these topics but continue to receive other push messages.